 In terms of a human situation, one is handling wild, intractable people.
 In such a case one's purpose will be achieved if one behaves with decorum.
 Pleasant manners succeed even with irritable people.

 THE IMAGE

 Heaven above, the lake below: The image Of TREADING.
-Thus the superior man discriminates between high and low, fortifies the thinking of the people.
+Thus the superior man fortifies the thinking of the people.